mohdjun95/privacy-policies/sift.md

 **On Our Servers (Firebase):**
 - Account information (encrypted)
 - AI learning context (your preferences)
-- Usage statistics and budget tracking
+- Usage statistics and credit tracking
-- Transaction history

 **Geographic Location:**
 - Data is stored on Google Firebase servers (primarily in US data centers)